Taking control of your anxiety

 Understanding the physiological response

-Considered as a mental health issue, anxiety leaves the impression that it is all in the mind.
-Anxiety exists when the brain perceives something as a threat to your life.
+Considered a mental health issue, anxiety leaves the impression that it is all in the mind.
+Anxiety exists when your brain perceives something as a threat to your life.
 As a result of this threat, your brain prepares you to deal with it in a physical way.
 Like a rabbit caught in the headlights, your brain wants you to freeze, run or fight.

 Your brain activates the sympathetic nervous system and sends you into a hyper-alert state.
-Your heart starts to race so that the blood moves oxygen around your body quicker.
-The pupils dilate so that you can see better.
+Your heart starts to race so the blood moves oxygen around your body quicker.
+The pupils dilate so you can see better.

 Ever seen someone with a wide-eyed stare?
 What is the betting they are struggling with anxiety too?